pgpartman/pg_partman/doc/pg_partman_howto_native.md

 Example Guide On Setting Up Native Partitioning
 ========================================

-### TODO UPDATE THIS PARAGRAPH ABOUT partitioning exisitng data
 This HowTo guide will show you some examples of how to set up simple, single level partitioning.
-It will also show you how to partition data out of a table that has existing data (see **Partitioning an Existing Table**) and undo the partitioning of an existing partition set.
+It will also show you several methods to partition data out of a table that has existing data (see **Partitioning an Existing Table**) and undo the partitioning of an existing partition set (see **Undoing Native Partitioning**).
 For more details on what each function does and the additional features in this extension, please see the **pg_partman.md** documentation file.

 The examples in this document assume you are running at least 4.4.1 of pg_partman with PostgreSQL 11 or higher.
-If you need a howto for a previous version, please see an older release available on github to see if one is available.

 Note that all examples here are for native partitioning.
 If you need to use non-native, trigger-based partitioning, please see the **pg_partman_howto_triggerbased.md** file.